- Evaluation Tools

 - Thermally Enhanced Surface-Mount Package

 It operates from a supply voltage of up to 60V.
-It is configured to drive 3 half bridges consisting of 6 N-channel Power MOSFETs.
+It is configured to drive three half-bridges consisting of six N-channel Power MOSFETs.
 The rotor position information is provided by the Hall sensors assembled in the motor and the driving control signals are generated by the external controller, such as MCU, FPGA, etc.